- The 8 major flu epidemics in the UK from 1946 – 1974 arrived very rapidly, then ceased within 3 – 5 weeks.

 **The New York City study was published last year by Jeff Shaman and his colleagues: Galanti, M., et al. “Rates of asymptomatic respiratory virus infection across age groups.”
 Epidemiology & Infection 147 (2019).

-~~Abundant data that clearly demonstrates the movements of influenza strains around the world was published in 2015: Bedford, Trevor, et al. “Global circulation patterns of seasonal influenza viruses vary with antigenic drift.”
+~~Data showing the movements of influenza strains around the world was published in 2015: Bedford, Trevor, et al. “Global circulation patterns of seasonal influenza viruses vary with antigenic drift.”
 Nature 523.7559 (2015): 217-220.
 See also my annotation of their figure here.

 The temperature-dependent viral tropism (TDVT) hypothesis for respiratory viruses, referred to in my review as M4, is very simple: